-Producing graphics and POS for a retail campaign can seem daunting to the uninitiated.
-So many graphic sizes; so many different layouts; so many packing instructions; so many delivery addresses.
+Producing promotional graphics and POS displays for a retail campaign can seem daunting to the uninitiated.
+So many graphic sizes; so many different layouts; so many packing instructions; and many delivery addresses.
 But fear not.
 We’ve been there, seen it, done it – and still do it.

-With a methodical approach and the ability for a birds-eye view, things might not be as complicated as they seem.
+With a methodical approach using a campaign checklist and the ability for a birds-eye view, things might not be as complicated as they seem.

 1. A full job brief

 2. A comprehensive roll-out spreadsheet

 5. Good communication

 This gives us the ability to plan both the production and the logistics sides of the job.
 Just looking at the store list gives us an insight into how we need to prepare and pack a roll-out – knowing which stores are International deliveries, which are in the UK, which drop in London, for example, means we can devise a collation and boxing timeframe, ordering in suitable packing materials if required.